charliegerard/myo-web-bluetooth.js/README.md

-# Myo Web bluetooth - WIP
+# Myo-web-bluetooth.js

-Connect the MYO armband to a web page using web bluetooth.
+Connect to the Myo armband using Web Bluetooth.

 ### How to use: